Suki da (song)

-"Suki da" (好きだ) is a song recorded by Japanese duo Yoasobi.
-It was released on May 30, 2022, through Sony Music Entertainment Japan, as the second song following "Mr." from the novel collection project Hajimete no. Based on the project's novel written by 135th Naoki Prize-winning Eto Mori, Hikari no Tane, the song depicts a high school girl's fourth confession to her crush while efforts to erase her past confessions by time travel.
-Commercially, "Suki da" peaked at number 23 on the Oricon Combined Singles Chart, and number eight on the Billboard Japan Hot 100.
-The music video, directed by Kazuaki Seki, was uploaded on November 13.
+"Suki da" (好きだ) is a song by Japanese duo Yoasobi from their EPs Hajimete no – EP and The Book 3 (2023).
+It was released on May 30, 2022, through Sony Music Entertainment Japan, as the second single from the short story collection project Hajimete no following "Mr." Based on the short story Hikari no Tane written by 135th Naoki Prize-winning Eto Mori, the song depicts a high school girl's fourth confession to her crush and efforts to erase her past confessions through time travel.
+"Suki da" peaked at number 23 on the Oricon Combined Singles Chart and number eight on the Billboard Japan Hot 100.
+The accompanying music video, directed by Kazuaki Seki, was uploaded on November 13.

 Background and release

-On December 1, 2021, the same date as their EP The Book 2 release, Yoasobi announced the project Hajimete no, a collaboration between the duo and four Naoki Prize-winning novelists: Rio Shimamoto, Mizuki Tsujimura, Miyuki Miyabe, and Eto Mori, to produce songs based on the authors' novel under the theme of "a story to read when you first did".
+On December 1, 2021, the same date as their EP The Book 2 release, Yoasobi announced the project Hajimete no, a collaboration between the duo and four Naoki Prize-winning novelists: Rio Shimamoto, Mizuki Tsujimura, Miyuki Miyabe, and Eto Mori, to produce songs based on the authors' short stories under the theme of "a story to read when you first did".
 All four novels were published as a book, titled Hajimete no, on February 16, 2022.
-One of four novels with the theme "a story when you first confess" by Mori, Hikari no Tane (ヒカリノタネ), depicts the story of Yuma, a high school girl who falls in love with her childhood friend Shiita for over ten years.
+One of four novels with the theme "a story when you first confess" by Mori, Hikari no Tane (ヒカリノタネ), depicts the story of Yuma, a high school girl who has been in love with her childhood friend Shiita for over ten years.
 She tries to erase her past confessions by journeying through time and space to confirm her fourth confession for him.

-On May 22, shortly after the music video of "Mr." premiered, Yoasobi uploaded the promotional video to announce the second song from Hajimete no series, titled "Suki da", based on Mori's novel.
+On May 22, shortly after the music video of "Mr." premiered, Yoasobi uploaded the promotional video to announce the second song from Hajimete no series based on Mori's novel, titled "Suki da".
 It shows Ikura's voice reading Hikari no Tane with texts from the story and several photos of Hajimete no book covers.
-The song was available for digital music and streaming platforms on May 30.
+The song was available on digital music and streaming platforms on May 30.
 Before the release, it was teased at all 7-Eleven branches in Japan from May 23, alongside the duo's comments about it.
-Created by Moe Yoshino, the cover artwork shows a collage of colorful imaginary flowers.
+The cover artwork by Moe Yoshino shows a collage of colorful imaginary flowers.
+The song was later included on Yoasobi's EPs Hajimete no – EP, released on May 10, 2023, and later The Book 3 October 4.
+The English version, titled "Loving You", appeared on their third English-language EP E-Side 3, released on April 12, 2024.